Divorce Financial Settlement

 Contact

-A divorce settlement, officially known as a financial settlement agreement, is an arrangement between two adults who have agreed to legally separate.
+A financial settlement, officially known as a financial settlement agreement, is an arrangement between two adults who have agreed to separate legally.
 It is required when divorcing couples have a number of joint financial assets.
-The divorce settlement is a fair and equal agreement on how to split the assets.
-These include:
+The divorce settlement is a fair and equal agreement on splitting the assets.
+The following assets are included when calculating the financial settlement:

-It also covers how you’ll repay any debts and organise any child maintenance or spousal maintenance payments.
+It also covers how you’ll repay debts and organise child maintenance or spousal maintenance payments.

 What is a typical divorce settlement?

-No two divorces or divorce finances are the same, however, there are common aspects that need to be addressed in a typical divorce settlement in order to determine how your assets will be split.
+No two divorces or divorce finances are the same.
+However, common aspects need to be addressed in a typical divorce settlement to determine how your assets will be split.
 These include both couples’:

 • Assets